History of Burleson School District

 2004

-Crossroads Learning Center was renamed Crossroads High School (for the credit recovery side) and Right Turn Discipline Center (for the alternative educational program (disciplinary) side).
-(November 29, 2004)
+Crossroads Learning Center was renamed Crossroads High School and Right Turn Discipline Center.

 2006